change-et/educational-sites/README.md

 * codecademy.com

-Please let us know other sites that should be added to the list.
+Please let us know of other sites that should be added to the list.